miles-crighton/find-dep/README.md

 # find-package

-Search for an npm package within your projects dependencies.
+Search and list paths to a specific package dependency within your npm-based project.

-Requires package.json and up-to-date package-lock.json
+Requires package.json and up-to-date package-lock.json.

 ## Usage

 `find-package <package-name@version>`

 Package must include the target name but can also include the version like so: `example@1.0.0`

+The program will grab data from the package files within the execution directory, to search beyond this use the `--path <path>` option.

 #### Version options